-Notice Is Hereby Given that the Annual Meeting of Stockholders of Gladstone Capital Corporation, a Maryland corporation, will be held on Thursday, February 19, 2009 at 11:00 a.m. local time at the Hilton McLean Tysons Corner at 7920 Jones Branch Drive, McLean, Virginia 22102 for the following purposes:
+Notice Is Hereby Given that the Annual Meeting of Stockholders of Gladstone Capital Corporation, a Maryland corporation, will be held on Thursday, February 18, 2010 at 11:00 a.m. local time at the Hilton McLean Tyson's Corner at 7920 Jones Branch Drive, McLean, Virginia 22102 for the following purposes:

-- (1) To elect four directors to hold office until the 2012 Annual Meeting of Stockholders. - (2) To approve a proposal to authorize us to sell shares of our common stock at a price below our then current net asset value per share. - (3) To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2009. - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect three directors to hold office until the 2013 Annual Meeting of Stockholders. - (2) To approve a proposal to authorize us to issue and sell shares of our common stock at a price below our then current net asset value per share. - (3) To ratify the Audit Committee of our Board of Directors' selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2010. - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.